Ivovis/TagTodo/README.md

 #### Project layout

-The project uses a vite based client and express server, accessing a supabase.com database and clerk based authentication solution.
+The project uses nextjs, pg, and clerk, accessing a supabase.com database.

-To be deployed on render.com
+To be deployed on vercel.com